James Mitchell (Australian politician): Premier (1919–1924)

+Premier (1930–1933)

+Mitchell's election to a second term in office at the 1930 election coincided with the onset of the Great Depression.
+Facing substantial unemployment, his government provided sustenance work via irrigation schemes (notably the diversion of the Harvey River) and other public works, and also introduced an entertainment tax and the State Lotteries Commission to bring in additional revenue.

 In November 1930, Mitchell declared his personal support for the secession of Western Australia.
 The movement for secession, led by the Dominion League of Western Australia, had accelerated following the Great Depression in response to perceived inaction by the federal government, with Mitchell describing himself as a "federalist who could not pay the price".
 In November 1931, his government introduced a bill for a secession referendum, which was ultimately passed as the Secession Referendum Act 1932.
 The referendum was held at the same time as the 1933 election and saw Western Australia vote to secede by nearly two-thirds, although it was ultimately unsuccessful.

+Mitchell's government was defeated at the 1933 elections, in addition to which he became the first Western Australian premier to lose both a state election and his parliamentary seat (of Northam).